-Government, Media, and Religious Homophobia in Ghana
+Government, media, and religious homophobia in Ghana

 The Ghanaian media is a primary instigator of violence against queer and trans people in Ghana.
 By amplifying messages of hate and promoting ignorance about queer genders and sexuality, the media exacerbates a toxic and dangerous landscape for queer and trans Ghanaians.

-Many news stories represent topics affecting LGBT+ Ghanaians by amplifying the perspectives of homophobic religious, social and state institutions, which contribute to a toxic landscape and constrain opportunities for self-advocacy.
+Many news stories represent topics affecting LGBT+ Ghanaians by amplifying the perspectives of homophobic religious, social and state institutions, which contribute to a toxic landscape and constrains opportunities for self-advocacy.

 Throughout the years, and in the last few days, the media has amplified the voices of those who are antagonistic to LGBT+ people, and who specifically work to violate the fundamental human rights of queer people.